 If you want to see how to get the lobster meat out of the shell, check out this quick video:

 What to serve with lobster?
 Uh, we just had butter with lemon.
 I don't like any other food to distract me from the taste of the lobster.
 However, it wouldn't be wrong to have salt potatoes and a simple side salad.
-(It also wouldn't be wrong to have apple pie with whipped cream after your lobster.)
+(It also wouldn't be wrong to have blueberry pie with whipped cream after your lobster.)

 I'm dying to know - do you like lobster?
 If you had a night alone, and didn't have to make kid-friendly food, what would you run out to the store for?